kvinay7/interview-preparation/Java.md

 | **Size Limit**             | Typically smaller (limited by JVM settings).             | Can grow dynamically (limited by available system memory).|
 | **Garbage Collection**     | Not applicable.                                          | Objects in the heap are subject to garbage collection.    |
 | **Data Persistence**       | Data is lost when the method call ends.                  | Data persists as long as the reference is alive.          |
----

-# Object-Oriented Programming (OOP):
-It is a programming paradigm that organizes software design around objects, which represent real-world entities or concepts.
-These objects encapsulate data (attributes or properties) and behavior (methods or functions) to create efficient, modular, reusable, and maintainable code.
-- **[Class](https://github.com/ashishps1/awesome-low-level-design/tree/main/oop/java/classesandobjects):** A blueprint or template for creating objects.
-It defines the properties and behaviors of objects.
-- **Object:** An instance of a class.
-It is a concrete realization of the class's blueprint.
-- **Methods & Functions:** Methods belong to a class or an object and have access to its data members, while functions are standalone.
-Java does not have standalone functions like some other languages.
-Every block of reusable code must be defined inside a class, making them methods.
-- **Constructor:** It is used to initialize the state of an object when it is created.
-It has the same name as the class and doesn't have any return type but can use 'return' for exiting from the constructor.

 ### Packages:
 A package in Java is a way to group related classes and interfaces together.
 It provides a namespace to avoid name conflicts and allows for better organization, modularity, and reusability of code.